The First Dedicated Survey of Atmospheric Escape from Planets Orbiting F Stars: Individual Planet Results

 \subsection{WASP-93~b}

-WASP-93~b is a close-in ($P = 2.73$ days) 1.47 $M_J$, 1.60 $R_J$ hot Jupiter orbiting a mid-F star \citep[\SI{6700(100)}{\kelvin};][]{HayCollier-Cameron2016}.
-This planet has a relatively modest Roche filling factor (0.27), but its star has a high $v$sin$i_*$ \citep[\SI{37(3)}{\kilo\meter\per\second};][]{HayCollier-Cameron2016} comparable to that of HAT-P-32 and HAT-P-67. \cite{HayCollier-Cameron2016} report a nearby companion with a projected separation of 0.69\arcsec and $\Delta J=3.70\pm0.18$.
-This would correspond to an early-to-mid K dwarf star if the companion is bound.
+WASP-93~b is a close-in ($P = 2.73$ days, $T_{eq}=1942$~K) 1.47 $M_J$, 1.60 $R_J$ hot Jupiter orbiting a mid-F star \citep[\SI{6700(100)}{\kelvin};][]{HayCollier-Cameron2016}.
+This planet has a relatively modest Roche filling factor (0.27), but its star has a high $v$sin$i_*$ \citep[\SI{37(3)}{\kilo\meter\per\second};][]{HayCollier-Cameron2016} comparable to that of HAT-P-32 and HAT-P-67. \cite{HayCollier-Cameron2016} report a nearby mid-K dwarf companion with a projected separation of 0.69\arcsec and $\Delta J=3.70\pm0.18$.
 The companion is unresolved in our WIRC imaging, but contributes a negligible amount of flux in the He$^*$ band.
+To confirm this, we again used PHOENIX models to scale the measured $\Delta J$ value from the near-infrared camera INGRID on the William Herschel Telescope to a corresponding flux ratio in the He$^*$ bandpass. \citet{HayCollier-Cameron2016} do not report an effective temperature for the K-dwarf companion, so we adopted a value of \SI{4450}{\kelvin} for our calculation.
+We find a corresponding flux contamination ratio of 0.028 in the Palomar/WIRC He$^*$ bandpass.
+This translates to a change of 0.2$\sigma$ in our best-fit planet-star radius ratio.

 We observed transits of WASP-93~b on UT January 8 2024 and UT July 29 2024.
 For the night of UT January 8 2024, we found that the BIC was minimized when we fit using the airmass and psf width as additional covariates.
 For the night of UT July 29 2024, we did not prefer any additional covariates.
 We adopted fixed limb darkening coefficients in our final version of our fits, as we found that the calculated limb darkening coefficients agreed well with the joint distribution of retrieved quadratic limb darkening coefficients, and our choice did not make a substantial difference for the retrieved transit depth.
 When fitting each night individually we retrieved radius ratios of $0.1078_{-0.0074}^{+0.0076}$ and $0.1192_{-0.0078}^{+0.0081}$, which corresponded to mid-transit excess depths of $0.052_{-0.125}^{+0.124}\%$ and $0.25_{-0.13}^{+0.13}\%$ respectively when compared to the updated transit depth reported in \citep{KokoriTsiaras2023}.
 We note that while these two depths are consistent at the $1\sigma$ level, there does appear to be correlated noise at approximately mid-transit on both nights that is likely contributing to the variations in the retrieved depths.
 In our final joint fit, we find a final radius ratio of $0.1172_{-0.0065}^{+0.0068}$ corresponding to a mid-transit excess depth of $0.22_{-0.11}^{+0.11}\%$.
 This is a tentative ($2.0\sigma$) outflow detection.
 We emphasize that this detection is tentative and requires follow-up for confirmation given that the correlated noise present in both of our observations could bias our retrieved transit depths.